 For the longest time, I was concerned about cleanliness in an urban setting where the waters were contaminated and clean water would be at a premium.
-For most people prepping this will be their situation.
+For most people prepping, this will be their situation.

-Outside of lotion I recommend the complete waterless personal hygiene system called Combat One.
+Outside of lotion, I recommend the complete waterless personal hygiene system called Combat One.
 This product was designed for special operations soldiers in the field.
 It was designed for the desert and the hydration issues therein.
-If anyone understands the preciousness of water it’s our boys fighting in the deserts of the Middle East.
+If anyone understands the preciousness of water, it’s our boys fighting in the deserts of the Middle East.

-Shampoo didn’t jump on the scene till the 1930’s!
-Do you think people had filthy, flea infested hair until then?
+The shampoo didn’t hit the scene until the 1930s!
+Do you think 1930’s people had filthy, flea-infested hair until then?

 There are other ways of getting your hair washed.
 Baking Soda is one of the most common household items that you can use to keep hair washed and clean.
-Though it does a great job it will eventually run out and that makes it bad for long term survival.
+Though it does a great job, it will eventually run out, making it bad for long-term survival.